Trojan295/aws-dev-ops-preparation/README.md

 ## Content

-- [EC2 CodeDeploy](ec2-code-deploy) - SSM State Manager and CodeDeploy to deploy code to EC2 instances
+- [EC2 CodeDeploy](ec2-code-deploy) - using SSM State Manager and CodeDeploy to deploy code to EC2 instances
 - [Lambda Serverless Application Model](lambda-sam) - example application deployed using AWS SAM and Amplify.
 Shows how to trigger  CodeDeploy rollbacks based on CloudWatch alerts and CodeDeploy lifecycle hooks